LionCraft08/LionAPI/readme.md

 # Usage
 - Commands:
 - - /ls: Opens the configuration menu
-- - /code: Executes Java Code (Disabled due to security risks)
+- - /code: Executes Java Code (Disabled by default due to security risks)
 - - /teams: Manage Teams (Useful for backpack and battles like ForceItemBattle)
 - Chat: LionPlugins use LionChat, meaning every channel can be adjusted and disabled